Maki-science/easyCHAMP/README.md

   - Samples: SAMPLENAME1_Filter1, SAMPLENAME2_Filter1
   - Blanks: SAMPLENAME1Blank1_Filter1, SAMPLENAME1Blank2_filter1, SAMPLENAME2Blank1_Filter1, SAMPLENAME2Blank2_filter1 (note the number (or any other sign) behind 'Blank' but before '_')

+You want to use one (or several averaged) blanks for all samples:

+  - Samples: PREFIXSAMPLENAME1_Filter1, PREFIXSAMPLENAME2_Filter1 (set a prefix)
+  - Blanks: PREFIXBlank_Filter1, PREFIXBLank_filter1 (use the same prefix but directly state 'Blank_')

 You can also use a mix of all those versions, if necessary, though, we think this might be a bad sampling design.

 If you don't have any blanks to process, you can skip the blank processing with setting *noBlank = TRUE*.